Student Technology Checklist

 Download and install Softest/Examsoft on your device after you have your login information (login to www.examsoft.com/kumc) .

-Familiarize yourself with the names and terms used to reference technology used at KUMC by reviewing the Glossary of Commonly Used Terms.
+Familiarize yourself with the names and terms used to reference technology used at KU Medical Center by reviewing the list of applications.

 During orientation week, Jayhawk Tech Clinic (IT Help Desk) associates will be on hand to troubleshoot issues with your device.
-Associates will show you how to sync your email/calendars to your mobile device, connect to the campus wireless network, access email, and help you access systems you will need during your time as a medical student at the University of Kansas Medical School.
+Associates will show you how to sync your email/calendars to your mobile device, connect to the campus wireless network, access email, and help you access systems you will need during your time as a medical student at the University of Kansas School of Medicine.